devopsirc/telus-flaky-job-failures-prioritization/README.md

 ## Study

-In the following, we reference Jupyter Notebooks present in this repository, that we used to answer the RQs.
+In the following, we reference Jupyter Notebooks and Python scripts present in this repository, that we used to answer the RQs.

 __PQ.__ [Data Labeling Process](./src/02_failure_categories_labeling.ipynb)